tk-notes/lucas-meier-blog/content/posts/2021/06/introducing_nimotsu/index.md

 This protocol is pretty simple.
 Essentially, it's just [ECIES](https://www.wikiwand.com/en/Integrated_Encryption_Scheme).
-The fun part was implementing it, of course.
+The fun part was implementing it!

 # Implementation